danvuk567/Predictive-Sales-Forecasting/Power_BI-Sales-Data-Transformation-and-Data-Model-Development/readme.md

             "Day", DAY([Date])
         )

-In order to provide Month names in visuals that are sorted by *Month No*, I created a *Data table* called *MonthCal* using the following DAX code:
+To provide Month names in visuals that are sorted by *Month No*, I created a *Data table* called *MonthCal* using the following DAX code:

     MonthCal = DATATABLE(
         "Month Long", STRING,